 The half-mile paved trail to Lower Yosemite Fall is dog-friendly, as are the half-mile path to Bridalveil Fall and the bike trails looping around Yosemite Valley and hugging the banks of the scenic Merced River.

 A small kennel at the Yosemite Valley Stable accepts daytime boarders (8 a.m. to 4 p.m.) in summer for visitors who’d like to hike where dogs aren’t allowed.
 Space is limited and reservations are needed.
 Written proof of immunizations (rabies, distemper, parvo and bordetella) must be provided, dogs must be 6 months of age or older, and dogs under 20 pounds must be crated.
-For reservations, call (209) 372-8348.
+For reservations and dates of operation, call (209) 372-8326.

 The Village Grill at Yosemite Village welcomes dogs at its outdoor tables.